MuseIT-project/documentation/docs/wp3/haptidesigner/haptic-multiplexer.md

 The architecture of the Haptic Multiplexer assumes three componets working in interaction:

 - The Multiplexer; this is a FastAPI backend which connects the database with the services.
-The Multiplexer has a REST API to allow for direct integration, has a Kafka listener to ensure data comes in via Kafka, and a Websocket server which acts as host to the connected haptic devices.
+The Multiplexer has a REST API to allow for direct integration, has a Kafka listener to ensure data comes in via the REST API, and a Websocket server which acts as host to the connected haptic devices.
 This is self-documenting via Swagger when the container is started.
 - The database; this is simply a Postgres database to which the Multiplexer can connect.
-- The Haptic Designer; this is a (future) frontend which will talk to the Haptic Multiplexer, and expose it's API through a webinterface.
-The webinterface is intended to mimic the HaptiDesigner executable both in function and theme.
+- HaptiDesigner; this is a frontend which talks to the Haptic Multiplexer, and expose it's API through a webinterface.
+The webinterface is intended to mimic the HaptiDesigner Desktop version both in function and theme.

 ### Usage & responsibilities